easypcceo/jacobtuwiner/pages/cold-email/personalized-first-lines.md

 If you're not customizing your cold emails whatsoever, you'll never stand out among the crowd.

-But even a custom field here and there isn't going to cut it - your prospects can almost always tell you merged their first name and company name with a tool like MixMax.
+But even a custom field here and there isn't going to cut it - your prospects can almost always tell you merged their first name and company name with a tool like [MixMax](https://www.mixmax.com/){: target="_blank"}.

 Instead, you need to take it one step further, and write an entirely custom first line for every outreach email, all about your target.